verless/verless/docs/plugin-reference.md

 ### tags

 * **Plugin key:** `tags`
-* **What it does:** Generates index pages for each tag in your Markdown files.
-It will create a top-level `tags` directory containing a directory for each tag, and those directories contain an `index.html` file.
+* **What it does:** Creates a top-level `tags` directory containing a directory for each tag, and those directories contain an `index.html` file.
 This is where all pages are available as [`Pages`](https://github.com/verless/verless/blob/master/docs/template-reference.md#pages).
 From there, you can link to the each page's actual location.
 As a result, the overview for all articles with the `coffee` tag are available under `/tags/coffee`.